 - Essential: These bands are essential to access as much 4G LTE coverage as possible in the long-term.

-- Recommended: These bands are either 3G UMTS bands planned for removal before 2026 and/or 4G LTE bands currently used to provide additional capacity in high demand areas.
-The 3G UMTS bands are necessary to get good coverage on 3G UMTS while the networks finish deploying 4G LTE to all their sites before switch off in 2024 and 2025.
-The 4G LTE bands are neccessary to obtain the best performance on 4G LTE.
+- Recommended: These bands are either 3G UMTS bands planned for removal and/or 4G LTE bands currently used to provide additional capacity in high demand areas.
+The 3G UMTS bands are necessary at a decreasing number of locations before switch off in 2025 (One NZ and 2degrees) and 2026 (Spark).

 - Future: These bands could potentinally be used in the future.
 Based on the author's speculation.